dotnet/docs-maui/docs/platform-integration/appmodel/app-information.md

 ## Display app settings

-The `IAppInfo` class can also display a page of settings maintained by the operating system for the application:
+The <xref:Microsoft.Maui.ApplicationModel.IAppInfo> class can also display a page of settings maintained by the operating system for the application:

 :::code language="csharp" source="../snippets/shared_1/AppModelPage.xaml.cs" id="show_settings":::